Erouan50/scylla-operator/docs/source/api-reference/groups/scylla.scylladb.com/scyllaoperatorconfigs.rst

    * - scyllaUtilsImage
      - string
      - scyllaUtilsImage is a ScyllaDB image used for running ScyllaDB utilities.
+   * - scyllaUtilsImagePullSecret
+     - string
+     - scyllaUtilsImagePullSecret is the secret name used to authenticate to the image registry
    * - unsupportedBashToolsImageOverride
      - string
      - unsupportedBashToolsImageOverride allows to adjust a generic Bash image with extra tools used by the operator for auxiliary purposes.
 Setting this field renders your cluster unsupported.
 Use at your own risk.